ElvaRivle/Blog/posts/Concurrency and Parallelism.md

 8. The other person puts sugar in the cup
 9. The other person is stirring the coffee
 10. The coffee is done
 11. Let's say the eggs are **not** done yet.
-Since there is nothing else to be done, there is some time spent waiting and doing nothing (again this is not *"wasted time"*)
+Since there is nothing else to be done, there is some time spent waiting and doing nothing (again, this is not *"wasted time"*)
 12. After some time, you notice that the eggs are done
 13. You remove the pan from the stove